awsdocs/amazon-efs-user-guide/doc_source/API_DescribeFileSystems.md

 The following data is returned in JSON format by the service\.

  ** [FileSystems](#API_DescribeFileSystems_ResponseSyntax) **   <a name="efs-DescribeFileSystems-response-FileSystems"></a>
-Array of file system descriptions\.
+An array of file system descriptions\.
 Type: Array of [FileSystemDescription](API_FileSystemDescription.md) objects

  ** [Marker](#API_DescribeFileSystems_ResponseSyntax) **   <a name="efs-DescribeFileSystems-response-Marker"></a>